 Yes, there is a hand throttle integrated as part of the left handle bar.
-The hand throttle is not active when driving on public roads, i.e. when the “low” or “high” modes are active.
+The hand throttle is must be deactivated when driving on public roads by using the the “low” or “high” modes.
 When driving on private roads with the “off road” mode enabled, the throttle is active, and you can drive the trike at up to 60 km/h using only the throttle (you don’t have to pedal).

 The Trike has three brakes.
 Two front wheel 160 mm mechanical disc brakes, and one rear wheel electrical brake (e-Brake).